ClementNerma/Rave/docs/master.md

 This is exactly the same thing.

-Be aware though, using inferred typing with `null` could result in the following behavior:
+Be aware though, using inferred typing with `null` will result in the following behavior:

 ```sn
 let point = null;